sdpython/pandas-streaming/_doc/sphinxdoc/source/tutorial/index.rst

 :epkg:`scikit-learn` updates its code to handle a streaming container.
 This one will probably be the winner.
+:epkg:`streamz` follows a different direction.
+It offers parallelisation, relies on :epkg:`tornado` but not on :epkg:`pandas` meaning using it for machine learning might hide some unexpected loopholes.
+:epkg:`scikit-multiflow` does not only implement streaming container but also streaming machine learning trainings.

 One element of design to remember
 +++++++++++++++++++++++++++++++++